a-bakos/books-courses/README.md

 ### The ones yet to be read:

+- Win Wenger - The Einstein Factor [Three Valleys Press]
 - Marijn Haverbeke - Eloquent JavaScript (Second Edition) [No Starch Press]
 - Michael Dawson - Python Programming for the Absolute Beginner (Third Edition) [Course Technology PTR]
 - Toni Negrino and Dori Smith - JavaScript (Ninth Edition) [Peachpit Press]

 ### On the way...

-- Win Wenger - The Einstein Factor [Three Valleys Press]
+(none at the moment)

 # Next possible additions